DonaldKellett/Boolfuck/README.md

 string boolfuck(string $code[, string $input = ""])
 ```

 The interpreter is a function `boolfuck()` which receives up to 2 arguments.
 The first (required) argument is the Boolfuck program to be executed, passed in as a string.
 Comments (i.e. non-command characters) are supported and are simply ignored by the interpreter.
-The second (optional) argument is the **end-user** program input (as defined by the [official website](http://samuelhughes.com/boof/index.html)) passed in as a string.
-If the second argument is not specified/provided, it defaults to an empty string.
+The second (optional) argument is the **end-user** program input (as defined by the [official website](http://samuelhughes.com/boof/index.html)) passed in as a string.  **Note that the input string must NOT contain any character with a character code greater than** `127`**; otherwise, the interpreter is NOT guaranteed to work properly.**  If the second argument is not specified/provided, it defaults to an empty string.

 #### The Test Cases